Muthomi254/movie-project/readme.md

 ## Known Bugs
-    The application images don't open on-click but on search Otherwise application works perfectly well, no bugs.
+    The application images don't open on-click but on search Press search when empty to resize
+    Otherwise application works perfectly well, no bugs.

 ## Technologies used
     - JS
     - HTML and CSS
     - Fontawesome
     - BOOTSRAP
+    - DB.JSON

 ## Support and contact details
     - email :: dmunene202020@gmail.com